Mirzapur: Geography

 Mirzapur is located at 25.15°N 82.58°E. It has an average elevation of 80 metres (265 feet).

-The District of Mirzapur lies between the parallels of 23.52 & 25.32 North latitude and 82.7 and 83.33 East longitude.
+Mirzapur lies between the parallels of 23.52 & 25.32 North latitude and 82.7 and 83.33 East longitude.
 It forms a portion of the Varanasi district.
-On the north and north-east it is bounded by the Varanasi district; on the south bounded by Sonbhadra district; on the north-west by Allahabad district.
+On the north and north-east it is bounded by Varanasi district, on the south by Sonbhadra district and on the north-west by Prayagraj district.
 The shape to the north and west is totally regular.
-In no direction, except for about 13 km. in the north-east where the Ganges separates the Tehsil of Chunar from the district of Varanasi, has Mirzapur a natural frontier.
-The Chanvar fields, considered to be one of the most fertile lands tracts in India, are located on Gangetic floodplains of the district.
+In no direction, except for about 13 km in the north-east where the Ganga separates the Tehsil of Chunar from the district of Varanasi, has Mirzapur a natural frontier.
+The Chanvar fields, considered to be one of the most fertile land tracts in India, are located on Gangetic flood plains of the district.

-Indian Standard Time is calculated on the basis of 82.5° E longitude, from a clock tower in Mirzapur.
+Indian Standard Time is calculated on the basis of 82.5° E longitude, from the Mirzapur Clock Tower.

-According to the Central Statistical Organisation, the district of Mirzapur had an area of 4521km2.

-Some geographical locations around Mirzapur district are depicted below.